ATTENTION! PLEASE REVIEW THESE IMPORTANT CHANGES FOR 2016:

 (Effective May 2, 2010)

-Option 2: To receive an Associate of Applied Science degree in Radiologic Technology from Pikes Peak Community College, the student must complete the following prerequisites and complete the radiology program at UCHealth - Memorial Hospital School of Radiologic Technology:
+To receive an Associate of Applied Science degree in Radiologic Technology, the student must complete the following prerequisites and complete the radiology program at UCH-MHS School of Radiology:

-- College Algebra, College English Composition, BIO 201 and Bio 202 (human anatomy and physiology with lab), and Psychology 101 (general psychology).
-These classes must be completed at PPCC.
-All prerequisites must have a 'C' or better to qualify.
+- College Algebra, College English Composition, BIO 201 and BIO 202 (human anatomy and physiology with lab), and Psychology 101 (general psychology).

 In addition to the above prerequisites, the candidate must also submit the following materials along with a completed application to the school by March 1: